bis-med-it/SDMX-dashboard-generator/README.md

 ## Documentation

-The documentation for this app is available at [GitHub Pages](https://bis-med-it.github.io/SDMX-dashboard-generator/).
+A quick introduction to the SDMX Dashboard Generator is available at [sdmx.io](https://www.sdmx.io/tools/sdmx-dg/).
+The full documentation for this app is available at [GitHub Pages](https://bis-med-it.github.io/SDMX-dashboard-generator/).
 ## License

 The source code in this repository is licensed under Apache-2.0.
 See [LICENSE.pdf](LICENCE.pdf) for more information.